cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 .. rubric:: Upgrading Patch Release versions

-When a new compatible CDAP parcel is released, it will be available via the Parcels page in the Cloudera Manager UI
+When a new compatible CDAP parcel is released, it will be available via the Parcels page in the Cloudera Manager UI.

 #.
 Stop all Flows, Services, and other Programs in all your applications.

 #.
-Stop CDAP services
+Stop CDAP services.

 #.
-Use the Cloudera Manager UI to download, distribute, and activate the parcel on all cluster hosts
+Use the Cloudera Manager UI to download, distribute, and activate the parcel on all cluster hosts.

 #.
-Start CDAP services
+Start CDAP services.

 .. rubric:: Upgrading Major/Minor Release versions